Challenges and Business Opportunities

 Therefore, GC prioritizes the importance of human rights by operating its business in respect to the human rights principle, as well as in accordance with the provisions set out in the Thai laws, and internationally recognized laws and regulations.

-GC is committed to maintain the operational standards according to the Human Rights Policy.
-In order to prevent and avoid any risks of violating the human rights of employees, business relations (joint ventures, mergers, and acquisitions), business partners (suppliers, contractors, and customers) and local communities.
-Moreover, GC has established a human rights guideline, to be a role model of operating in strictly abiding by human rights.
-The guideline is in line with the international standards such as the Universal Declaration of Human Rights, the UN Guiding Principles of Business and Human Rights and the International Labour Organization Declaration of Fundamental Principles and Rights at Work.
+GC is committed to maintaining standards in compliance with human rights policies to prevent and avoid violations of human rights among employees, joint ventures, business partners (including suppliers, contractors, and customers), and local communities.
+Furthermore, to serve as a role model in conducting business grounded in human rights principles, the company has developed guidelines for adherence to human rights standards aligned with international benchmarks.
+These include the United Nations Universal Declaration of Human Rights (UDHR), the UN Guiding Principles on Business and Human Rights (UNGP), and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.

 Management Approach GRI 3-3 (2021)